Corporate real estate

 The data for corporate real estate in Germany is collected and progressively updated by the Initiative Unternehmensimmobilien, a co-operation of the largest actors in this segment.
 Deviations from the data status of previous years arise as a result of the improved data situation and the expansion of real estate research in this still-young asset category.
 The figures have been adjusted retroactively.

-In accordance with the current assessment for corporate real estate, the corporate real estate floor space in the Ruhr Metropolis stood at 1.41 m m² at the end of 2017.
+In accordance with the current assessment, the corporate real estate floor space in the Ruhr Metropolis stood at 1.87 m m² at the end of 2018.

-The increase in stock compared to the previous year can be traced to the completion of the Quartier 231 in Oberhausen.
+The increase in stock compared to the previous year can be traced to factors including the completion of the Quartier 231 in Oberhausen.
 The business park offers around 100,000 m² of flexible office, production and warehouse space.

 Floor space turnover

 The evaluation of floor space turnover in corporate real estate in the Ruhr Metropolis delivered an overall outcome of some 60,000 m² for 2018, clearly above the level of the previous year.
 In the regional breakdown Mülheim an der Ruhr sits at the top, thanks to a large-volume deal with Siemens for around 50,000 m².
 It is followed by Duisburg with around 7,100 m² and the district of Unna with approximately 2,000 m².

 Overall, the shortage of supply for corporate real estate stands in contrast to a more avid demand for floor space.